Manishdebnath99/Build_Week_Project/README.md

-# 💼 Job Descriptions Analysis
+# 💼 Job Posting Analysis

 ## 📌 Project Overview
 This project focuses on analyzing job description data to derive meaningful insights.
 It includes: